efemar/friend-finder/README.md

 ## Overview of how this app works and why it was built

-This app was built to connect people around the world that are searching for the most compatible friendshit match.
+This app was built to connect people around the world that are searching for the most compatible friendship match.

 ## How the app is organized